Analysing NFT Projects: How to Avoid Scams

 5. What does the project promise (roadmap or whitepaper)?

-When evaluating NFT projects, it’s important to grasp what they are promising.
-Check their NFT project roadmap (or whitepaper) and verify if it’s a realistic one.
+When evaluating NFT projects, it’s important to grasp what they promise.
+Check their NFT project roadmap (or whitepaper) and verify its realistic.

 A roadmap is a plan that outlines what the team plans to achieve and when they plan to achieve it.